NaeemK1188/c1224-code-solutions/dom-event-delegation/dom-event-delegation-quiz-notes.md

 - What is the `event.target`?

+  it shows at which object element the trigger was occurred

 - Why is it possible to listen for events on one element that actually happen its descendent elements?

+  because of the bubble effect

 - What DOM element property tells you what type of element it is?

+  event.target.tagName or tagName

 - What does the `element.closest()` method take as its argument and what does it return?

+  takes ancestor element or the parent element of the child node or tag

 - How can you remove an element from the DOM?

+  using remove() property of dom element

 - If you wanted to insert new clickable DOM elements into the page using JavaScript, how could you avoid adding an event listener to every new element individually?

+  using the parent node because of the advantage of bubble effect

 ## Notes